ojadeyemi/northscore-mcp/docs/build.md

 # Build

-This document describes the process of building the NorthScore MCP server.
+This document describes the process of building the Northscore MCP server.

 ## Set up your server